 During the 2-24 months between signing a book contract and receiving those freshly pressed books, there is much to do and little guidance available.
-In 2009, For the secrets of debuting, I turned to the underground, where surreptitious bands of debut novelists come together in the shadows to share the secrets they’ve learned from already published brethren.
+In 2009, I turned to the underground for the secrets of debuting, where surreptitious bands of first-timers came together in the shadows to share the secrets they’ve learned from already published brethren.

-That’s what drove me (as I signed the contract for novel # 2 ) to to collaborate on the guidebook, What To Do Before Your Book Launch with M.J.
+That’s what drove me (as I signed the contract for novel # 2 ) to collaborate on the guidebook, What To Do Before Your Book Launch with M.J.
 Rose, author extraordinaire, marketing guru (principal of Author Buzz,) and, best of all, a close friend.
-(A chance to work a bit less solo—but still in my official author sweatpants.
-After all, writing together can be ‘virtually’ done.)
+(A chance to work a bit less solo—but still in my official author sweatpants.)

 We saw that while there were tons of great books on publicity, marketing, ‘how to’s’ on everything from getting an agent to publishing without one, there was a missing piece: what to do when you actually catch the gold ring of a publishing contract?
 We felt the need for a guide for authors, covering everything from working with your publisher, to reading in public, to help for publicity and marketing, to using (and misusing) social media, to how to dress for your author photo . . . and far more, including cautionary tales, worksheets, timelines and even. . .